 Presidents Of Lebanon Since Independence From France

-Charles HelouCharles Helou served as Lebanon’s President from Wednesday, September 23, 1964, to Tuesday, September 22, 1970.
+Charles Helou served as Lebanon’s President from September 23, 1964, to September 22, 1970.
 He was born on September 25, 1913, in Beirut and acquired a Law Degree at St Joseph University in 1934.
-He engaged in business and was part of the team which formed the Lebanese Phalanges Party although he withdrew afterward.
+He engaged in business and was part of the team that formed the Lebanese Phalanges Party although he withdrew afterward.
 He represented Lebanon in Vatican as an ambassador in 1947 and subsequently served as the Minister for justice and health and education.

 Other Presidents Of Lebanon